ve12sus/youtube-comment/README.md

 inputs and the responses from the API.

-With the exception of the AJAX functions (which uses jQuery) it was important to me to use vanilla javascript so I can really understand what was going on.
+With the exception of the AJAX functions (which uses jQuery) it was important to me to use vanilla javascript so I can really learn what was going on.

 ## JavaScript